 Scholarships for Incoming First-Year Students

-A $10,000 Engineering Board of Governor’s Scholarship is competitively awarded to an entering first-time, first-year student planning to major in engineering.
+A $10,000 Engineering Board of Governors Scholarship is competitively awarded to an entering first-time, first-year student planning to major in engineering.
 Applicants must complete a special scholarship application and an application for admission by the deadline.
 This award is renewable for three more years for a total of $40,000.
+Applicants are also considered for one of the Freshman Research Fellow Grants, a $6,000 grant for high-potential students to begin research in their freshman year.

 Science, Mathematics and Engineering Scholarship: